Azure/azure-sdk-for-net/doc/Data Plane Code Generation/Add_ProtocolMethods_In_HLCGenerated_SDK.md

 # Add Protocol Methods In HLC Generated SDK

-In this tutorial, we will step through the process of generating protocol methods in HLC generated SDK.
+In this tutorial, we will step through the process of generating protocol methods in HLC SDK.
 Protocol methods will be generated in internal RestClient based on the `protocol-method-list` config.

 ## Prerequisites